Formby F.C.: North West Counties Football League

 Results improved in 2007–08 when they finished 13th out of 20, equalling their highest-ever placing of 1983–84, and also reached the fourth round of the FA Vase, their best performance to date in the competition, two stages beyond their previous record set in 1996–97.

-The following season, 2008–09, they held this form, finishing 15th out of 22 and reaching the 2nd round of the FA Vase.
+The following season, 2008–09, they maintained this form, finishing 15th out of 22 and reaching the 2nd round of the FA Vase.

 Following a dire start to 2009–10, they appointed former Altrincham player Mark Maddox as manager in September 2009.
-This bucked up the outcome somewhat, and they finished the season in the same position as the previous year, 15th in a table of 22.
+They finished the season in the same position as the previous year, 15th in a table of 22.

 Maddox left in the summer break of 2010 to manage Leigh Genesis and Gary Martindale was hired less than a month before the start of the 2010–11 season.
 Stepping into a player-manager role, Martindale was a prolific scorer for the club.
 Despite turning the fortunes of the side around, he resigned in January 2011.
 He was replaced by a caretaker-manager, Tony Rowan, who quit after only one match (a 10–4 defeat), to be replaced by Michael Joyce.
-Despite being told he would keep the job if he did well, and subsequently delivering a remarkable turnaround in the team's results giving them a comfortable 18th-placed finish, Joyce was not offered the role permanently.
+Despite being told he might keep the job if he did well, and subsequently delivering a turnaround in the team's results giving them a comfortable 18th-placed finish, Joyce was not offered the role permanently.

 The club were demoted to North West Counties League First Division on 18 June 2011 after being found guilty of a breach of rules regarding a change of entity not being notified to the League or the FA.

 2011 rebirth

 In the close season of summer 2011 the club had an almost complete change of personnel.
 They got a new chairman/owner, Hugh McAuley, new management of Jim Shirley and assistant Kevin Dally, an entirely new squad of players, and many new backroom staff.
 Additionally, the club reverted to its traditional colours of gold and royal blue, and the red squirrel badge was reinstated as the club's emblem.

-After a mixed 2011–12, Formby romped to the league Championship in 2012–13 in what they called their 'best ever' season.
-Numerous records were set for the modern era; striker Jason Carey scored 49 goals, the Squirrels landed their first league title since 1949 and winning 28 of their 34 league games was the highest proportion ever.
+After a mixed 2011–12, Formby won the league Championship in 2012–13 in what they called their 'best ever' season.
+Numerous records were set for the modern era; striker Jason Carey scored 49 goals, the Squirrels landed their first league title since 1949 winning 28 of their 34 league games.
 They also got to the NWCFL League Cup final, losing 3–0 to Runcorn Linnets.

 However at the end of the season the Altcar Road ground was deemed unfit for their level of football and they were denied promotion.
 A two-year groundshare deal was agreed with neighbours Burscough for 2013–15.

 In 2013–14, they took league and cup honours for the second season running, winning the First Division Trophy and finishing runners up in the First Division, securing promotion to the Premier.